 - 1. Leave the VxVM hot-relocation feature enabled to detect disk failures automatically.
 It will notify you of the nature of the failure, attempt to relocate any affected subdisks that are redundant, and initiate recovery procedures. - 2.
 Configure at least one hot-relocation spare disk in each disk group.
 This will allow sufficient space for relocation in the event of a failure.

 If you decide to disable hot-relocation, prevent vxrelocd from running after you load the VxVM software.
-See "Disabling Hot-Relocation" on page 19 and "Upgrading VxVM and Solaris" on page 52 for details.
+See "Upgrading VxVM on an Encapsulated Root Disk" on page 56 for details.